glaser84/quarkus_demo/README.md

 # quarkus-demo Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework. test

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .